LeakyAbstractions/blog/quotes/_posts/2011-02-14-state-machines.md

   - computers
   - concurrency
   - threads
-  - criticism
   - state-machines
 quote:
   author: Alan Cox
 ---

 A computer is a **state machine**.
-Threads are for people who can't program state machines.
+Threads are for people who can’t program state machines.